larsacus/LARSAdController/README.md

 Once the current highest-priority ad network fails to obtain an ad, it will continue to wait for an ad while the next-highest priority ad network is allocated and sends a request.
 Once the ad network in priority above this network obtains an ad again, it will hide the lower-priority ad banner and display the higher-priority network banner.

 ###Ultra-Lazy Implementation
 To make your life even _easier_, all you need to do is have each of your view controllers that you would like to have an ad pinned to the top or bottom of your view controller's view is to have your view controller subclasses inherit from `TOLAdViewController`.
 This will automatigically add an ad view container to your view controller's view when it is supposed to.
+The only downside is less flexibility on ad placement in your view hierarchy.

 ``` objective-c
 @interface MYBestViewController : TOLAdViewController